mKurrels/Rainy-Day/README.md

 # Rainy Day

 A group savings and lending platform for families.
-Members can pool their money, and when one of them gets in trouble, the family can give that member a loan from the shared fund
+Members can pool their money, and when one of them needs financial assistance, the family can give that member a loan from the shared fund

   - __Product Owner__: Michael Kurrels